 My name is Alaina Shearer, and I’m running to win Ohio’s 12th Congressional District.
 I’m running for a million reasons.
-The first 700,000 are the people of District 12.
+The first 700,000 are the people of District 12, including my children.

-All of us, no matter our income, no matter our place in life or our standing, need true representation in Washington and a representative who we can trust to uphold the values of this District.
-These values reflect my own.
-They are American values at their finest because here – in Ohio’s 12th District – we are in the heart of America, and we all represent this country and ultimately reflect what we all face on a national level.
+All of us, no matter our income, no matter our place in life or our standing, need true representation in Washington and a representative who we can trust to uphold the values of this District above any partisan agenda.

 When I look at my District and step away from the news and the social feeds, I see us.
 I see Ohioans just trying to make it all work.
 I see a community vibrant with people from every possible background.
 And I see that we need each other.
-The current climate is uncomfortable for us because we aren’t like New Yorkers or big city people.
 We talk, we hug, we listen.
 We appreciate one another, and we respect one another.
 We love more than we hate.

 I know this because I was born and raised right in Delaware, the heart of our District, and my father was raised by my grandmother just south of Worthington.
 I spent high school and college in Athens, not far from Zanesville.
 This is my home, and these are my people – and this is not us.